galderz/fibula/README.md

 ## Architecture

-TODO: review and complete

 `fibula-bootstrap` module is a Quarkus JVM application that coordinates benchmarks.
-It starts an HTTP REST endpoint and waits for data from forked runners.
+It starts an HTTP REST endpoint to receive data from forked runners that it launches.

-`fibula-runner` module is the Quarkus application that actually runs the benchmark code.
-It is a command line application that uses a HTTP REST client to communicate with the bootstrap process.

 `fibula-benchmarks` module enables end-user experience akin to JMH, whereby users expect a single `benchmarks.jar` to execute.